 by Michael Kirsch

-If citizens knew that between Isaac Newton, Rene Descartes, and Galileo Galilei, not a single original discovery was ever made, then the illusion that there is a basis for believing in Adam Smith’s “self-correction of the market,” a self-evident value of money, the validity of statistical methods, and any necessity for London and Wall Street, would vanish.
-But, if citizens further knew of the unique mind and fight which was the life of Gottfried Leibniz, then, the Venetian monetary system’s long campaign against the Westphalian era of the nation-state could be halted, as if at the coroner’s door, in its impossible desire to rule over a much-reduced world population, and human discovery would be unbound.
+If citizens knew that between Isaac Newton, Rene Descartes, and Galileo Galilei, not a single original discovery was ever made, then the illusion that there is a basis for believing in Adam Smith’s “self-correction of the market,” a self-evident value of money, and statistical based economics, would vanish.
+If citizens further knew of the unique mind and fight which was the life of Gottfried Leibniz, then long-standing campaign against the Westphalian era of the nation-state by the Venetian, Anglo-Dutch, monetary power could be halted, and scientific-economic progress could be unbound.

-Citizens of our republic, the authority to fight the consequences of the death of the global monetary system, lies in a tale, which these pages tell, of Leibniz’s war with Venice, one which has characterized the issues determining the fight for civilization.
-And it with this authority, that the minds of our time can stand with confidence behind the actions which must be taken to advance mankind’s condition toward its proper standing, through a realization of the inner meaning of science and discovery.
+Citizens of our republic, the authority to fight the current monetary system lies in a tale which these pages tell, of Leibniz’s battle against the Venetian and Anglo-Dutch monetary powers, one which has characterized the issues determining the fight for civilization.
+It with this authority that the minds of our time can stand with confidence behind the actions which must be taken to advance mankind’s condition toward its proper standing, through a realization of the inner meaning of science and discovery.

-Thus, let the veil be lifted, and the following dramatic tale unfolded, exposing the truth that the universe and your mind do not work the way the global monetary system would need it to work in order to continue their political power.
+Thus, let the veil be lifted, and the following dramatic tale unfolded, exposing the truth that the universe does not work the way the global monetary system would need it to work in order to continue its political power.

 In the 11th and 12th centuries A.D., Venice became the seat of an international monetary system, governing through usury, and creating debtors through the Crusades to gain trade dominance of the world.
 Venice continued to spread until its evil system of usurious lending, banking, and wars, collapsed into the bloody black death of the 14th century.
 Civilized society arose from that bestial hell unleashed by Venice in the form of the 15th century movement of the sovereign nation-state, and Venice’s system became weaker and weaker.
 Sovereign nations acted outside of the remains of Venice’s empire, and made laws in accord with the well-being of their subjects, the expression of the principle of the common good.
 Man’s realization of his own creative nature spread more rapidly than any operations Venice could run to break up the growing nation-state movement, and much to its woe, nations inevitably raised the standard of physical productivity and creativity; by the middle of the 16th century, factionalization diminished Venice’s power further.